simsam8/idd-solafune/report/report.md

 transformer in the encoder as seen in Figure \ref{transunet_arch}.
-The decoder block called CUP, short for Cascaded Upsampler, consists of multiple upsampling blocks, which is made up of a 2x bilinear upsampler followed by two convolutional blocks.
+The decoder block called CUP, short for Cascaded Upsampler, consists of multiple upsampling blocks, which are made up of a 2x bilinear upsampler followed by two convolutional blocks.
 The decoder also uses skip connections from the CNN encoder, and passes them into the first convolutional block in the